matrix-org/matrix-spec-proposals/specification/server_server_api.rst

 Suppose E3 and E4 are both ``m.room.name`` events which set the name of the room.
 What should the name of the room be at E5?

-Servers should follow one of the following recursively-defined algorithms to determine the room state at a given point on the DAG.
+Servers should follow one of the following recursively-defined algorithms, depending on the room version, to determine the room state at a given point on the DAG.

 State resolution algorithm for version 2 rooms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~